Future developments in Singapore: Tuas Mega Port

-PIE Cycling Link
+Woodlands Gateway

-Announced by the Urban Redevelopment Authority (URA) on 5 October 2023, a cycling bridge over the Pan Island Expressway (PIE) will be built near St Andrew's Junior School.
-Set to be Singapore's longest elevated cycling bridge, the 682-metre bridge is part of the Bishan-to-city cycling route to reduce commuting time for cyclists to the city.
+Plans for a bus interchange connected to Woodlands North MRT/RTS station were first announced in the Urban Redevelopment Authority's Draft Master Plan 2013, later reiterated in the Draft Master Plan 2025.

-The bridge, expected to be completed by 2027, will feature resting areas and a lift that can fit wheelchairs and cyclists with their bicycles.
+In July 2026, JTC Corporation unveiled plans for the Woodlands Gateway.
+Occupying a total of 35 ha once fully completed, the first phase of the development will comprise a 5.66 ha mixed-use transport hub, of which 6500 sqm will be occupied by a bus interchange.
+The transport hub is planned to open around 2030.

 Healthcare

 SGH Campus Master Plan

 Unveiled on 5 February 2016, the 43-hectare Singapore General Hospital (SGH) Campus at Outram will be redeveloped and expanded over the next two decades.
 Patient care facilities will take up 60% of the land, with the remaining 40% dedicated to research and education purposes anchored by the Duke-NUS Medical School and a new Research Park.
 The master plan will be carried out in two phases.
 Phase 1 includes new developments such as the already-completed Outram Community Hospital, SGH Accident & Emergency Block, SGH Elective Care Centre, a new National Dental Centre Singapore (NDCS), and a new National Cancer Centre Singapore (NCCS).
 After the completion of Phase 1, Phase 2 will begin with the development of an entirely new SGH complex.

 The road network within the campus will also be improved and extended with increased road capacity to provide better connectivity between the developments.
 Pedestrian and vehicular traffic will be separated to allow faster access for ambulances and patients while easing congestion on the campus.
 To improve accessibility and convenience for patients and visitors, facilities with high patient volume such as the new NDCS and NCCS and the new SGH complex will be relocated closer to Outram Park MRT station.